prcutler/stoneopen/wp-content/plugins/photo-gallery/readme.txt

 *   Unlimited quantity of photos in gallery
 *   Possibility of adding unlimited quantity of galleries/albums
 *   Detailed three-column visual shortcode for adding created gallery/galleries and album/albums into the posts and pages.
 *   Detailed (Extended) album and compact album view
-*   Possibility of changing the roles of who can edit the galleries/albums/images (Author/All Users)
 *   Chances to provide details for images (tags, captions)
 *   Thumbnail editing tools (Crop, rotate and flip)
 *   Possibility of changing the amount of images displayed in a single row of an album/gallery